Published in Psychologies Magazine in December 2003 —

 What is the profile of the new believer?

-Above all, he wants to be the master of his choices, to follow his own path, to find his own bearings.
-In this, in his spirituality, he has integrated the spirit of the times: self-fulfillment, authenticity.
-Hence a religiosity that resembles less and less an established system and more and more a quest, which is eventually supplemented by psychotherapy or body techniques such as yoga or tai chi.
-On the intellectual level, those who engage in a spiritual approach display a skepticism à la Montaigne: they do not claim to achieve absolute certainties, which does not prevent them from having convictions.
-But they are only valid for them.
-In this sense, their "faith" is pragmatic and "blinking": as long as their beliefs or practices prove effective in daily life, they retain them.
-Otherwise, they turn away from them.
-They prefer the notion of individual responsibility to obedience.
-Happiness here below is happiness rather than happiness in the afterlife.
-Hence the growing success of Buddhism, which works to eradicate suffering in this world, by encouraging everyone to free their minds from ignorance and develop their compassion.
+Above all, he values being in control of his choices, following his own path, and finding his own bearings.
+In this respect, his spirituality reflects the spirit of the times: self-fulfillment and authenticity.
+Hence, a religiosity that increasingly resembles a quest rather than an established system, sometimes complemented by psychotherapy or body-based techniques such as yoga or tai chi.
+Intellectually, those who embark on a spiritual journey display a Montaigne-like skepticism: they don't claim to attain absolute certainties, which doesn't prevent them from having convictions.
+But these convictions are only valid for them.
+In this sense, their "faith" is pragmatic and "fluid": as long as their beliefs or practices prove effective in daily life, they retain them.
+Otherwise, they abandon them.
+They prefer individual responsibility to the notion of obedience, and happiness in this life to happiness in the afterlife.
+Hence the growing success of Buddhism, which works to eradicate suffering in this world, encouraging everyone to free their mind from ignorance and to develop their compassion.

 What leads an individual to invent their own spirituality rather than conform to a traditional religion?